Cherry blossoms and Higan in 2023

 I love cemeteries, but they can lack color.
 Flowers change them.
 They add a little extra color to the graves for a few days.
 And in spring, the cherry blossoms are a bonus.

 I wanted to go to Aoyama Cemetery when the cherry blossoms were in full bloom.
 But the weather was a problem.
-So, I thought it better to go and get some pictures.
-That seemed better than risk waiting and ending up getting rained out.
+So, I thought it was better to go and get pictures.
+That seemed better than waiting and ending up getting rained out.

 Well, if the forecast is wrong, I can go again.
 I hope that will be the case.
 Still, I was glad Higan was celebrated the day before I went this time.
-It’s always good to see and learn new things.
-Please leave your questions and comments below.
+It’s good to see and learn new things.
+Leave questions and comments below.

 Leave a Comment